Platoniq/wilder-journal/_articles/en/crowdfunding-cinema.md

 **CC:** Exactly, we carried out the crowdfunding campaign when we had already been working on the project for eight years.
 It's not only about the financial aspect, but it helped us to reconnect with the project.
 It's not just about the financial aspect, but it helped us reconnect with the community.
 Day-to-day life can be difficult, and sometimes you run into obstacles that complicate things.
 The campaign was very useful for us, as it put us back on the map both externally and internally, revitalizing our relationships with the community.

-{% quote { "author": "Javier Pachón (CineCiutat)" } %}Cuando estás en modo micromecenazgo, piensas y haces marketing de manera diferente.
-Por tanto, creo que abrir el abanico de la fidelización y abrirse al barrio es importante.{% endquote %}
+{% quote { "author": "Javier Pachón (CineCiutat)" } %}When you're in crowdfunding mode, you think and market differently.
+So, I think opening up the range of loyalty and opening up to the neighborhood is important.{% endquote %}

 ### FP: It is interesting that the campaign is not limited to the beginning or to emergency situations.
 We will now start permanent campaigns, which will last as long as necessary, and periodic contributions to provide ongoing support.
 We think this is an interesting option.
 There are various formats that we can explore and adapt to the needs of the project.
 How would you like to receive contributions from time to time or set up a membership renewal system, for example?
 What use would you find in this?
 Would you be interested?